dmrazzy/starlark/spec.md

 {1: 2, 3:4, }                                   # ok
 ```

-Any iterable sequence may be converted to a tuple by using the
+Tuples can be constructed from any iterable by using the built-in `tuple`
-built-in `tuple` function.
+function.

-Like lists, tuples may be [indexed](#subscript-expressions) and
-[sliced](#slice-expressions) to retrieve an element or produce a new tuple.

-Tuples are iterable sequences, so they may be used as the operand of a
-`for`-loop, a list comprehension, or various built-in functions.

 Unlike lists, tuples cannot be modified.
 However, the mutable elements of a tuple may be modified.

-Tuples are hashable (assuming their elements are hashable),
+Tuples are hashable if their elements are hashable, in which case they
-so they may be used as keys of a dictionary.
+may be used as keys of a dictionary.

 Tuples may be concatenated using the `+` operator.
+Note that it is not legal
+to directly concatenate a tuple with a list.

-A tuple used in a Boolean context is considered true if it is
+A tuple used in a Boolean context is considered true if it is non-empty.
-non-empty.

 ### Dictionaries